DiffMI: Breaking Face Recognition Privacy via Diffusion-Driven Training-Free Model Inversion: Diffusion-Driven Model Inversion (DiffMI)

 \subsubsection{Normality Test via D'Agostino's K-Square Statistic}

 Reconstructing facial images with DDPM requires latent codes of size $3 \times 256 \times 256$ to follow a normal distribution (\ie Gaussian normality)~\cite{meng2022sdedit}.
 The normality of randomly sampled codes varies and generally correlates with reconstruction quality.
-However, even highly normal codes will be pushed off this manifold by adversarial manipulation, with deviations amplified during denoising and leading to visual artifacts.
+However, even highly normal codes will be pushed off this manifold after adversarial manipulation, with deviations amplified during denoising and leading to visual artifacts.
 Evidence of normality variance and its deterioration after manipulation is shown in \cref{fig_normality,fig_normality_gap} in ablation.

-To alleviate this, we apply D'Agostino's $K^2$ test~\cite{d1970transformation,d1973tests,d1990suggestion} to select codes with strong initial normality, thereby enhancing baseline image quality and preserving fidelity during optimization.
+Although even highly normal initial codes will inevitably drift off the diffusion prior manifold during adversarial refinement, starting from latent codes that adhere more closely to a Gaussian distribution reduces the magnitude of distortion.
+Therefore, we apply D'Agostino's $K^2$ test~\cite{d1970transformation,d1973tests,d1990suggestion} to select latent codes with stronger initial normality, which improves baseline image quality and preserves fidelity throughout optimization.
+While this cannot fully prevent deviation, it effectively mitigates artifact accumulation.
 Given a latent code $x_G$, the $K^2$ test function $K(\cdot)$ computes a $p$-value based on skewness and kurtosis:

 We retain codes satisfying the normality threshold $\tau_K$:

 Since latent sampling is inexpensive, a strict threshold can be enforced without limiting code availability.
 This filtering step ensures selected codes adhere closely to Gaussian properties, improving robustness to subsequent adversarial perturbations.